codepath/android_guides/Handling-Scrolls-with-CoordinatorLayout.md

 ## Custom Behaviors

-One example of a custom behavior is discussed in using [CoordinatorLayout with Floating Action Buttons](http://guides.codepath.com/android/Floating-Action-Buttons#using-coordinatorlayout).
+One example of a custom behavior is discussed in using [[CoordinatorLayout with Floating Action Buttons|Floating-Action-Buttons#using-coordinatorlayout]].

 CoordinatorLayout works by searching through any child view that has a [CoordinatorLayout Behavior](http://developer.android.com/reference/android/support/design/widget/CoordinatorLayout.Behavior.html) defined either statically as XML with a `app:layout_behavior` tag or programmatically with the View class annotated with the `@DefaultBehavior` decorator.
 When a scroll event happens, CoordinatorLayout attempts to trigger other child views that are declared as dependencies.